sseang/weekend-sql-to-do-react/public/task.checklist.md

        [x] - Test the DELETE route with Postman/Postico

   [] - Create HTML/App.js
+       [] - Source Axios to the App.jsx?
+       [] - Source script/index.js GET to the App.jsx?
+       [] - Source css/App.css GET to the App.jsx?
        [] - Add useEffect and Axios GET to the App.jsx [] - Display items on the page with .map ...
        [] - Create Header